-The Audit Committee (Accounts Committee) is responsible for the duties assigned by § 92 (4a) no. 4 of the Austrian Stock Corporation Act (AktG), § 123 (9) of the Austrian Insurance Supervision Act (VAG) and Regulation (EU) No. 537/2014.
+The Audit Committee (Accounts Committee) performs the duties assigned to it by law and is responsible in particular for the duties assigned by § 92 (4a) no. 4 of the Austrian Stock Corporation Act (AktG), § 123 (9) of the Austrian Insurance Supervision Act (VAG) and Regulation (EU) No. 537/2014.

-All Audit Committee members are experienced financial experts with knowledge and practical experience in finance, accounting and reporting that satisfy the requirements of the Company.
+All Audit Committee members are experienced financial experts with knowledge and practical experience in finance, accounting and reporting that satisfy the requirements of the company.